Bordeaux

 Note

-We point our guests towards the boutiques of theTriangle d'Or(between Cours de l'Intendance, Cours Georges-Clemenceau, and Allées de Tourny) for the major French brands, and intoChartronsfor independent shops, homeware, and vintage.
-Discounts typically start around 30% and deepen week by week — if you can be flexible, the second and third weeks often offer the best balance of choice and price.
+We point our guests toward the boutiques of theTriangle d'Or(between Cours de l'Intendance, Cours Georges-Clemenceau and Allées de Tourny) for the major French labels, and into theChartronsfor independent shops, homeware and vintage.
+Discounts typically start around 30% and deepen week by week — if you can be flexible, the second and third weeks tend to offer the best balance of choice and price.

 Note